Vexations: Execution

+On 8 September 2023 The Village Trip festival in New York opened with a performance of Vexations that began at 6am and concluded at 8pm.
+It featured Joan Forsyth, who conceived the idea, as well as Marilyn Nonken, Adam Tendler, Chester Biscardi and Marc Peloquin, who closed the performance.

 On 30 September 2023, a performance of “Vexations: a mantra for Kyiv” ("Vexations: mantra dla Kijowa") was held in Kraków as part of the Music in Old Balice festival (since 2024 Silence Music Festival), to which both Krakow Mayor Jacek Majchrowski and Kyiv Mayor Vitali Klitschko were invited.
 It was repeated 840 times by 30 pianists, which took about 35 hours of continuous playing.
 The performance took place at the “Kyiv” Cinema in Krakow (live) and at the Kyiv Cultural Cluster “Krakow” in Kyiv (thanks to the latest technologies enabling the creation of pararel reality through StreamArt by UKRAiNATV without the physical participation of the artists).
 As its creators Mateusz Zubik i Miłosz Horodyski announced, it was a reflection on the war in Ukraine and an expression of solidarity with the nation fighting for freedom.

 On 17–18 February 2024, Japanese artist Ai Onoda performed a non-stop solo of Vexations at the Yamagoya gallery and shop in Ebisu, Tokyo.
 Onoda repeated it 840 times according to the score, playing from 11am on 17th to around 7am on 18th.
 He wore a diaper, and drank water and ate snacks while playing with only his left hand.
 He prepared 840 copies of the score, and dropped each page on the floor as he finished them.
 Onoda used Rhodes Mark-II Stage Piano 54 for this performance.
 Japanese archivist Yosuke Nakagawa recorded and documented it.

-In October 2025, Vexations was performed at the historic St Pancras Clock Tower, organized by Francesco Pio Gennarelli and Matthew Lee Knowles.
-The performance featured pianists Francesco Pio Gennarelli, Matthew Lee Knowles, Jelena Makarova, Neil Georgeson, Aidan Chan, Edward Tait, Xuanxin Chen, Ben Smith, and Thomas Ang (9 pianist).
+In October 2025, Vexations was performed at the historic St Pancras Clock Tower in London, organized by Francesco Pio Gennarelli and Matthew Lee Knowles.
+The performance featured Gennarelli and fellow pianists Matthew Lee Knowles, Jelena Makarova, Neil Georgeson, Aidan Chan, Edward Tait, Xuanxin Chen, Ben Smith, and Thomas Ang.
 The event began at 10:00 am on October 17 and concluded at 2:00 am on October 19, lasting a total of 40 hours, 16 minutes, and 50 seconds.
-The concert was held in aid of Help Musicians, with an initial fundraising goal of £840.
-Through public donations the project successfully raised £940, surpassing its target.
+The concert, which is available to watch online, was held in aid of Help Musicians.